Alfie Cicale: VPS

 In March 2024, Cicale was invited for a trial to Finnish top-tier Veikkausliiga club Vaasan Palloseura (VPS).
 On 21 March 2024, he signed a two-year deal with the club, his first professional contract after playing college football in England.
 He debuted with his new club on 7 April, in the opening game of the 2024 Veikkausliiga season against Haka, helping his side to get a 2–1 away victory.
 On 27 April, Cicale scored his first professional senior goal, a winning goal in a 2–1 victory over AC Oulu in the league.
-He also made an appearance for VPS in the UEFA Conference League qualifiers against Žalgiris, but was forced to miss the 2nd leg due to a delay in Lithuanian visa process.
+He also made an appearance for VPS in the UEFA Conference League qualifiers against Žalgiris, but was forced to miss the second leg due to a delay in Lithuanian visa process.

+HJK

+In December 2025, it was announced that Cicale would join HJK on a two-year contract, with an option for a third year, for an undisclosed fee.

 Personal life

 Born in England to an English mother and an Italian father, Cicale grew up in North London.
-He is a Tottenham supporter.
+He is a Tottenham Hotspur supporter.